laam-egg/EMBER2024/README.md

 | challenge | 126 MB |

 ## Vectorizing Raw Features

-You can vectorize the entire EMBER2024 dataset, or just a portion of it, depending on what you chose to download.
-You can vectorize the full EMBER2024 dataset with malicious/benign labels using the following Python3 code.
-This will create train, test, and challenge .dat files in the
+Depending on which files you choose to download, you can vectorize the entire EMBER2024 dataset or just a part of it.
+The Python code below will create .dat files with feature vectors and malicious/benign labels for the train, test, and challenge sets.

 ```
 import thrember